Refinancing Your Home

 HOW MUCH CAN I GET?

-Whether it’s for some new furniture, some house upgrades or a special summer adventure, the new mortgage rules allow a maximum amount of up to 80% of the appraised value to be available for a refinance.
+Whether it’s for some new furniture, some house upgrades or to cover some monthly costs, the new mortgage rules allow a maximum amount of up to 80% of the appraised value to be available for a refinance.
 If you qualify, the rates will not be the advertised rates that you see from major lenders.
 Typically, the rate for a refinance mortgage is about 0.3 – 0.4% higher than the advertised rates on a 5-year fixed term.
 You also have the option of getting an extended amortization of 30 years to help offset the higher monthly payments.
 The longer amortization may also help with having to qualify the payments at 2% over the interest rate you will pay (stress test).
+However, if you have been laid off due to COVID-19, some lenders may not accept your income at this time.
+We do have a list of lenders that are still accepting income from clients that are on temporary COVID lay-offs.

 WHAT IS THE COST?